 The COVID Pandemic & our school

 Throughout the COVID pandemic, our school has remained open.
-During the first Lockdown from March 2020, we provided schooling for the children of key workers and other vulnerable children.
-From 1st June 2020 onwards we reopened more fully, firstly for Reception children and then for Year 1 and 2.
+During the first national Lockdown which started on 23rd March 2020, we provided schooling for the children of key workers and other vulnerable children.
+From 1st June 2020 onwards we reopened more fully, firstly for Reception children and then for Year 1 and finally for Year 2.
 By the beginning of July, we had around 92% of our children back in school for at least 3 days a week.

-In September 2020 we reopened fully to all children although we continued to operate with restrictions.
+In September 2020 we reopened fully to all children, although we continued to operate with restrictions.
 We were unable to welcome parents into school for class worship or to help in class or for Harvest Festival, Nativity Plays and the many other occasions we love to share with our school families.
 Each year group remained separate from the others in school during lessons, school worship and lunch break with staggered start and finish times to minimise contact between children and staff in different year groups as much as possible.
+Although a second national Lockdown was announced on 5th November schools remained open during this period.
 We finished for the Christmas break having concluded a very successful, if strange, term at school with our attendance levels being exceptional despite the continuing pandemic.

 Our school staff returned for an inset day on Monday 4th January 2021 planning for the coming term with the children expected to arrive back in school the next day.
-Sadly, at 8 pm that evening, we discovered our plans for the term were going to have to be completely changed with the announcement of a second full Lockdown with the closure of schools.
+Sadly, at 8 pm that evening, we discovered our plans for the term were going to have to be completely changed with the announcement of a third national Lockdown to include the closure of schools.

 embody a Christian and spiritual community

-Throughout both Lockdowns and the continuing pandemic our school has remained true to its Vision and staff, pupils and families have all kept our Values of respect, kindness, perseverance, forgiveness, thankfulness and service at the heart of everything they have done
+Throughout all the Lockdowns and the continuing pandemic our school has remained true to its Vision and staff, pupils and families have all kept our Values of respect, kindness, perseverance, forgiveness, thankfulness and service at the heart of everything they have done